Up to 60% off sofas & mattresses — limited‑time deals.

 Replacing cushions or foam in an existing RV sofa

-If the frame fits but comfort doesn’t, cushion/foam replacement can fix sagging without changing mounting points; ventilate new foam especially well in the first days.
+If the frame fits but comfort does not, new foam or cushions can solve sagging without forcing you to rework the whole layout.
+Just give new foam extra ventilation in the first few days.

 Pet-friendly camper sofa materials